markfalk/letsencrypt-aws/README.md

 and updates your ELB to use the certificate.

-In theory all you need to do is make sure this is running somewhere, and your ELBs' certificates will be kept minty fresh.
+In theory all you need to do is make sure this is running somewhere, and your ELBs' certificates will be kept fresh.

 ## How to run it